You had trouble with the law and are wondering what kind of record this leaves? This article explains:

 No criminal record just for getting a ticket

 You’ll have a criminal record only if you’ve been accused of a crime and your fingerprints were taken.
-A crime is breaking a law of Canada such as the Criminal Code or the law on illegal drugs.
+A crime is breaking a federal law such as the Criminal Code or the Controlled Drugs and Substances Act.

 Breaking a provincial law doesn’t lead to a criminal record.
-For example, you won’t have a criminal record with the RCMP just because you broke highway safety rules or a municipal by-law.
+For example, you won’t have a criminal record with the RCMP just because you broke Quebec’s Highway Safety Code or a municipal by-law.

 A criminal record can have an impact on many areas of your life.
 To learn more, read our article Impact of a Criminal Record.

 If you have been granted a discharge, there will still be a note in your RCMP file stating that you were found guilty.
 But the RCMP will automatically seal your record:

 - after one year if it was an absolute discharge, or

 - three years after your probation ends if it was a conditional discharge.